zainytech/wegoFoods/README.md

 ## Overview

 This project involved creating a web application using Next.js, TypeScript, HTML, JSX, and Modular CSS.
 The application includes features such as a search input, a navigation bar, and food cards.
 The project has been designed to be responsive and is fully functional.
 Test cases have been written to ensure the correctness of components and functionality.

+## Branches code:

+The complete ui code with dunctionality is on branch *master* meanwhile the testcases are on branch *testcase*

 ## Project Features